 The primary difference between the original Greenwood Furnace and the newer Clove Furnace was that the latter used anthracite coal rather than charcoal as fuel.
 It was constructed of stone and measured 54 feet high, 37 feet square at the base and was open at the top.

-The ore used in this furnace was mined primarily in the Greenwood group of mines, including the Black Ash Mine, Boston Mine, Hogencamp Mine, Pine Swamp Mine and Bradley Mine.
+The ore used in this furnace was mined primarily in the Greenwood group of mines, including the Black Ash Mine, Harris Mine, Boston Mine, Hogencamp Mine, Pine Swamp Mine and Bradley Mine.
 Clove Furnace opened in 1854 and it produced 5,000 tons of iron by the following year.

 The West Point Foundry at Cold Spring depended upon pig iron from Clove Furnace for the manufacture of gun barrels.